-Students will be billed each term by the business office.
-All charges and fees are payable upon receipt of a statement from the business office.
-For purposes of billing, the J-term and spring terms are considered one term.
-Thus, students should plan on making two payments during the regular academic year; “term,” as used in this catalog section, refers to the two periods: (1) fall term and (2) combined J-term and spring terms.
-Registration for subsequent terms will not be permitted until all amounts owed have been paid or satisfactory arrangements for such payment have been made with the Business Office.
-Students will not be permitted to graduate unless all charges have been paid in full.
+Students will be billed electronically each term by the Student Accounts Office, according to the billing schedule, found here.
+All charges and fees are payable by the due date identified in the e-mail you will receive.
+For the purposes of billing, the J-term and spring terms are considered one term.
+Thus, students should plan on making two payments during the regular academic year; ‘term’ as used in this catalog section, refers to the two periods: 1) fall term and 2) combined J-term and spring terms.
+Registration for subsequent terms will not be permitted until all amounts owed have been paid in full.
+Students will not be permitted to participate in graduation unless all outstanding charges have been fully paid.

 A refund may be made to a student who does not complete a full term, based on the date of formal notification of withdrawal or the date on which the seminary formally determines that the student is dismissed or suspended and notifies him or her of this action.
 The seminary will retain a percentage of the tuition, fees, and other charges paid equal to the percentage of time for which the student was enrolled for the first 60% of the term.
 After 60% of the term is completed, no reduction of charges will be made.
 Refund of any monies to the student will be governed by the Federal Refund Policy as described in the Financial Aid section of this catalog.
 The seminary may retain reasonable additional fees, not to exceed $100, to cover application, enrollment, registration, and similar costs.

 A student who withdraws from an individual course during a term will be charged tuition proportionately.

 FEDERAL REFUND POLICY FOR WITHDRAWAL